guoqqqi/website-1/_posts/blog/en-US/a-first-look-at-kubernetes-service-api.md

 - RouteMatch extends Route matching rules.

-- spcify Backend extends specific types of backend services, such as file systems, function expressions, etc., in addition to the Kubernetes resources mentioned above.
+- specify Backend extends specific types of backend services, such as file systems, function expressions, etc., in addition to the Kubernetes resources mentioned above.

 - Route filter adds extensions to the Route lifecycle to handle requests/response.